-Oracle offers several data sovereignty options, depending on your requirements, your industry, and your location.
+Oracle Fusion Cloud Applications Suite offers several options which customers can utilize to help assist with their data sovereignty needs, depending on business requirements, industry, and location.

-Oracle SaaS@Customer: Oracle Cloud currently is available in 30 regions around the world, but even if it Oracle does not offer a data center location within your country, you can maintain in-country data sovereignty by subscribing to Oracle SaaS@Customer.
-Oracle delivers hardware to your data center and installs either the Oracle Fusion Cloud Applications, Oracle Enterprise Performance Management (EPM) applications, or both.
-Oracle perform system maintenance either remotely over the network or on site with dedicated personnel.
-This enables you to consolidate applications and databases on engineered, high-performance cloud infrastructure right in your own data center, maintaining sovereignty anywhere you choose.
+Organizations can address their in-country data residency needs by subscribing to Oracle SaaS@Customer.
+Oracle delivers hardware to their data centers and can install either the Oracle Fusion Cloud Applications (ERP, HCM, SCM, Sales), Oracle Enterprise Performance Management (EPM) applications, or both.
+Oracle performs system maintenance either remotely over the network or with on-site personnel.
+This can enable organizations to consolidate applications and databases on engineered, high-performance cloud infrastructure right in their own data center.

-United States Government Cloud: If your organization is part of federal, state or local government in the United States, or in certain approved industries, such as hospitals, energy utilities, and education and research institutions, you may be eligible for hosting in the United States Government Cloud.
-Partners, integrators, and suppliers of eligible US government entities may be eligible for hosting in the US Government Cloud as well, pending proof of a qualifying contract relationship with the government entity.
-Systems and data hosted there are managed by, and accessed exclusively by, personnel that are US citizens residing in the US.
+If your organization is part of federal, state or local government in the United States, or in certain approved industries, such as hospitals, energy utilities, and education and research institutions, you may be eligible for hosting in the United States Government Cloud.
+Partners, integrators, and suppliers of eligible US government entities may be eligible for hosting in the US Government Cloud as well.
+Only US Nationals residing in the US manage these systems and data.
+Oracle aligns the systems to US Federal information security frameworks.

-In addition to the specific offerings above, Oracle continuously works to ensure our data protection technology, methodology and processes meet the needs of all our customers.
-If you have other questions regarding SaaS security at Oracle, please know that you have access to our completed Consensus Assessment Initiative Questionnaire offering answers to a multitude of common security questions.
+Need additional information: If you have other questions regarding SaaS security at Oracle, please know that you have access to our completed Consensus Assessment Initiative Questionnaire (PDF) offering answers to a multitude of common security questions.